top of page

 Summary:

 Howie Long, a second-round pick from Villanova University in 1981, was a dominant force at the defensive end position throughout his illustrious 13-year NFL career with the Oakland/Los Angeles Raiders.
 His exceptional strength, technique, and motor made him one of the most feared and respected defensive players of his era.
+Long's remarkable talent and consistent performance set a high standard for defensive ends in the NFL.

 Long's peak season came in 1983 when he recorded an unofficial total of 13.0 sacks, showcasing his ability to disrupt offenses and pressure quarterbacks consistently.
-This remarkable campaign helped lead the Raiders to a Super Bowl appearance and solidified Long's status as one of the league's most dominant defensive players.
+This remarkable campaign helped lead the Raiders to a Super Bowl victory in Super Bowl XVIII, solidifying Long's status as one of the league's premier defensive players.

 Best Defensive Ends in NFL History, National Football League Defensive End Myles Garrett of the Cleveland Browns

-Defensive End Myles Garrett of the Cleveland Browns | Photo by Associated Press
+Defensive End Myles Garrett of the Cleveland Browns | Photo by Cooper Neill

 18. Myles Garrett